tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The maximum amount of plaintext data that can be safely encrypted with AES-GCM in a session is 2^48 128-bit blocks (2^52 bytes), assuming probability of success at 1/2^32.
 The padding {{record-padding}} is considered to be a part of plaintext in this section.
-If the average record size in a session is 2^x bytes, the data limit with AES-GCM for each key is 2^(52-x) records.

 The plaintext size must be rounded up to the next 16-byte boundary for the purpose of data limits calculation in this section.